City Year Sacramento

 Needs

-City Year Sacramento's near-peer approach to academic and student support in the classroom provides essential resources to both educators and learners.
+City Year Sacramento’s near‑peer approach to academic and student support in the classroom provides essential resources to both educators and learners, while also developing the next generation of leaders.
+Our Student Success Coaches gain hands‑on experience, professional skills, and career readiness through service, preparing them for meaningful careers after their service with City Year.
 By contributing funding, you help us expand our team of Student Success Coaches, allowing us to reach more students across the Sacramento region.
-The model we use, which supports individual students and enhances the overall school environment, becomes even more impactful with additional Coaches.
+Our model supports individual students, strengthens the overall school environment, and creates a powerful pathway for young adults to grow as leaders.

 Organization Data